Cleridwen/Planetside-2-hitmarker-sounds/README.md

 ├─PS2hitsound.ahk
 └─PS2hitsoundHS.ahk
 ```
 - Double click the script you wish to use.
-It should now start simply display as a tray icon.
+If you want to use the .ahk scripts directly, make sure you have an updated version of [AutoHotkey](https://www.autohotkey.com/) installed.
+The scripts will run as a tray icon.
 From there, it should play the sounds as you hit/headshot in the game.
 - To close a script, simply right click it in the taskbar tray and select "Exit".

-# Roadmap

-This is very janky, and more in a pre-release state.
-Future considered changes include:
-- Functional hit detection for every common screen resolutions
-- Providing a release as a zip file with the correct file structure, and sounds that are ready to be used out of the box.
-- Providing the scripts as compiled and standalone .exe files
+Make sure to come back and check the [releases](https://github.com/Cleridwen/Planetside-2-hitmarker-sound/releases/) page from time to time, to find updated versions.

 # License
 GNU General Public License v3.0 - https://www.gnu.org/licenses/gpl-3.0.en.html